Voluntary euthanasia: Arguments for and against

 Since World War II, the debate over euthanasia in Western countries has centered on voluntary euthanasia within regulated health care systems.
 In some cases, judicial decisions, legislation, and regulations have made voluntary euthanasia an explicit option for patients and their guardians.
-Proponents and critics of such voluntary euthanasia policies offer the following reasons for and against official voluntary euthanasia policies:

-For

 Proponents of voluntary euthanasia emphasize that choice is a fundamental principle for liberal democracies and free market systems.
 The pain and suffering a person feels during a disease, even with pain relievers, can be incomprehensible to a person who has not gone through it.
 Even without considering the physical pain, it is often difficult for patients to overcome the emotional pain of losing their independence.
 Those who witness others die are "particularly convinced" that the law should be changed to allow assisted death.
 Today in many countries there is a shortage of hospital space.
 Medical personnel and hospital beds could be used for people whose lives could be saved instead of continuing the lives of those who want to die, thus increasing the general quality of care and shortening hospital waiting lists.
 It is a burden to keep people alive past the point they can contribute to society, especially if the resources used could be spent on a curable ailment.